WKDSMRT/realsense-gstreamer/README.md

 ## To Do
 ### Source
+- control debug output and messages
+- Test application
+- Performance metrics
+    - frame rate in particular
 - Add metadata
+    - What metadata is needed?
 - Test alignment property
     - Mostly works.
 See known issue below.
 - Add IMU data